This page will tell you everything you need to know about naloxone, how it could help you to save someone’s life, and how to get a free kit.

 What is naloxone?

-Naloxone is a drug that can reverse the effects of opioids, such as heroin, methadone, opium, codeine, morphine and buprenorphine.
-Naloxone can even save someone’s life if it's used quickly after they’ve overdosed on opioids.
+Naloxone is a drug that can reverse the effects of opioids, such as heroin, methadone, opium, codeine, morphine, and buprenorphine.
+A naloxone dose can even save someone’s life if it's used quickly after they’ve overdosed on opioids and before emergency help arrives.

 Medical professionals have been using naloxone in emergencies for many years.
 We want to make sure that anyone who needs it has it to hand and knows how to use it.